tsedio/tsed-vitepress-theme/docs/docs/middlewares.md

 A middleware added to a controller or endpoint level has the same constraint as the endpoint method itself.
 It'll be played only when the url request matches with the path associated to the controller and its endpoint method.

-When a request is sent to the server all middlewares added in the server, [Controller](/docs/controllers.md) or Endpoint with decorators will be called while a response isn't sent by one of the handlers/middlewares in the stack.
+When a request is sent to the server all middlewares added in the Server, [Controller](/docs/controllers.md) or Endpoint with decorators will be called while a response isn't sent by one of the handlers/middlewares in the stack.

 ![middleware in sequence](./assets/middleware-in-sequence.svg)